 The Regiment was one of the first units to deploy for Operation Desert Shield, therefore it was one of the first units to return to the States after Operation Desert Storm.
 It was a memorable homecoming as the airplane landed at Biggs Army Airfield in El Paso, TX and the soldiers disembarked into the arms of family, loved ones, and friends.
-(Pictured at right: Homecoming for Ingrid, Gus and Steve)

 A few weeks later an award ceremony was held to recognize the accomplishments of the soldiers in the 2nd Squadron, the most highly decorated unit in the 3rd Cavalry Regiment.
 LTC O’Shaughnessy and CSM Swann presented many awards for valor to soldiers of the 2nd Squadron.
-Gus was awarded an Army Commendation Medal for valorous action while rescuing wounded Iraqi soldiers during an engagement at revetments in the desert, and a Bronze Star for valorous action during the battle at the Rumallah Air Field.
+Gus was awarded an Army Commendation Medal for valorous action while rescuing wounded Iraqi soldiers during an engagement at revetments in the desert, and a Bronze Star for valorous action during the battle at the Ramallah Air Field.

 After approximately 18 months, the family was reassigned to Germany in December 1993.
 They lived in Schweinfurt for their first two years where Gus served as the commander of 3-4 Cavalry in the 3rd Infantry Division, and Ingrid was the Chief of OBGYN at the military hospital in Wurzburg Germany.
 After completing his command tour the family moved to Heidelberg, Germany where Gus was the Deputy Crisis Action Team Chief for United States Army Europe during the Army’s deployment into Bosnia, and Ingrid was a member of the OBGYN Department at the Army hospital in Heidelberg.
 This assignment was to be their last so after 9 years on active duty Ingrid resigned her commission in September 1996, and Gus retired on 1 February 1997 after 21 years of service.
-The family then returned to their home State of South Dakota where they began the next chapter of their lives.
+The family then returned to their home state of South Dakota where they began the next chapter of their lives.